 Here is the ratio I followed:

-For the small jar, I used 5-6 vanilla beans; for the large canning jar
+, I used 5-6 vanilla beans; for the large canning jar

 , I used about 10 beans.

-I used a sharp paring knife and cut from the midpoint of the bean, cut it in half; so it looked like a “Y”.
-By splitting the pods, the minute beans fall out and filter into the liquid making it super good.
+and cut from the midpoint of the bean, cut it in half, so it looked like a “Y”.
+By splitting the pods, the minute beans fall out and filter into the liquid, making it super good.

-Shoved the split beans in the jars and then covered them completely with vodka.
+- Next, I placed the split beans in the jars and then covered them completely with vodka.

-Place the jars in a dark cool place and give them a gentle shake every so often.
-You will see the beans swirl and that is a good thing.
+- Place the jars in a dark, cool place and give them a gentle shake every so often.
+You will see the beans swirl, and that is a good thing.

-30 days later you have liquid gold!
+- 30 days later you have liquid gold!
 Homemade Vanilla Extract will never go bad- just be sure to always keep the beans covered with vodka.

-Homemade Vanilla Extract Gifts
+Homemade Vanilla Extract Makes Perfect Gifts

 Homemade Vanilla in 3 Easy Steps